ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 Each of these candlestick bodies contain info: `Open, High, Low, Close`  The longer the period contained by the candlestick, the more significant its levels are.

 As charts can be viewed on various timeframes, any timeframe can be traded.
 Shorter timeframes are more volatile and subject to noise.
 Longer timeframes are more reliable, but may not help intraday.

+# Trade setups
+**You are trying to find fast directional moves as early as possible without decreasing odds**.

+2 common methods of finding reliable moves is buying dips in uptrends or rips in downtrends, or buying breakouts.

+To buy a breakout, first you have to identify it.
+Start on higher timeframes like the weekly chart and find levels of resistance.
+If price has not been able to get past $200 in several years, a break above $200 would be meaningful.
+If, after a series of higher lows, price breaks above $200, that's a bullish move.
+Bullish moves signal a surplus of buyers vs sellers.
+Therefore, trading this setup would give a higher than average win rate.
+Additionally, you could go into the lower timeframes and confirm price continuation.

+Trade ideas can be strengthened by multiple sources of uncorrelated confirmation.
+A way to be more confident in a trade is to find confluence between indicators, timeframes, and trading styles.

 ## Indicators
 Indicators are price calculations with a trailing period.
 They are used to build trade confidence, and define risk.